Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 Which spray foam is better for attics?

-Open-cell works for ventilated attics.
-Closed-cell is better in unvented or cold climates.
+Open-cell generally works well in ventilated attics, while closed-cell is often preferred in unvented attics or colder climates.

 Is closed-cell foam worth the higher cost?

-Yes—especially where moisture, strength, or R-value is a priority.
+In most cases, yes, particularly where moisture control, added strength, or higher R-value per inch is a priority.

-Can I use open-cell foam in a basement?
+Can open-cell foam be used in a basement?

 Which foam is better for soundproofing?